 The prompts below are battle-tested across dozens of B2B sales orgs.
-Copy any one of them into Claude (Pro, Team, or Enterprise — all support Projects).
+Copy any one of them into Claude (Pro, Team, or Enterprise: all support Projects).
 Replace the bracketed variables with your specifics.
 Then save into a dedicated Claude Project so the system prompt persists across uses.
 Each prompt is annotated with the workflow it sits inside.

 You are an account research analyst for [COMPANY].
 We sell [WHAT] to [WHO].
 Our value prop is: [VALUE PROP].
 Research [TARGET COMPANY] using the URL [URL].
-Return a 1-page brief with: - Fit score against our ICP (1-10 with reasoning) - Signals of timing (recent hires, funding, product launches, leadership changes — last 90 days) - Likely buyer persona and what they probably care about - 3 specific angles for outreach (based on the research, not generic value-prop language) - Anything that suggests this is NOT a fit If a data point is missing, write [Unknown: source needed].
+Return a 1-page brief with: - Fit score against our ICP (1-10 with reasoning) - Signals of timing (recent hires, funding, product launches, leadership changes in the last 90 days) - Likely buyer persona and what they probably care about - 3 specific angles for outreach (based on the research, not generic value-prop language) - Anything that suggests this is NOT a fit If a data point is missing, write [Unknown: source needed].
 Do not invent facts.

 Here is a LinkedIn profile: [PASTE PROFILE TEXT] Summarize: 1.
 Their current role and how long they've been in it 2.
-Their career arc — what each transition suggests about their priorities 3.
+Their career arc: what each transition suggests about their priorities 3.
 Who they likely report to (based on title and company stage) 4.
 What I should NOT lead with (anything they've publicly seen 100 times) 5.
 One non-obvious thing about their background that could open a conversation Be specific.
 Cite from the profile.
 Don't invent.

 For each company in this list: [PASTE LIST] Check for any of these signals in the last 30 days: - Funding round announced - Senior leadership change (especially in [RELEVANT FUNCTION]) - Product launch or major announcement - Job posting for a role that suggests our use case (e.g., "Director of Revenue Operations") - Press mentioning operational pain (slow growth, churn, restructuring) Return a table: Company | Signal | Date | Why it matters | Suggested action.